Zelenskyy says Putin wants the rest of Ukraine's Donetsk region as part of a ceasefire

 Ukraine’s military said its forces are fending off Russian infantry units trying to infiltrate their defensive positions in the Donetsk region.
 The region’s Ukrainian military command on social media Monday acknowledged that the situation remains “difficult, unpleasant and dynamic.”

-Associated Press writers Samya Kullab and Hanna Arhirova in Kyiv, Ukraine, and Emma Burrows in London contributed to this report.
+Associated Press writer Hanna Arhirova in Kyiv, Ukraine, and Emma Burrows in London contributed to this report.
+Cook reported from Brussels.